MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-28.md

 -->

-As a financial accountant, use the report to:
+Financial accountants use the report to:

-* Verify the accuracy of the financial data by reviewing the breakdown of general ledger (G/L) entries based on dimension levels for each transaction
+* Verify the accuracy of the financial data by reviewing the breakdown of general ledger entries based on dimension levels for each transaction.
-* Identify any discrepancies or errors in financial data and investigate further as necessary
+* Identify discrepancies or errors in financial data and investigate them.
-* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the data obtained from the report
+* Use the report data to prepare financial statements, such as income statements, balance sheets, and cash flow statements.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze financial performance by reviewing the breakdown of general ledger (G/L) entries based on dimension levels for each transaction
+* Analyze financial performance by reviewing the breakdown of general ledger entries based on dimension levels for each transaction.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Use the report data to pPrepare financial reports for stakeholders such as investors or executives.

-As a financial controller, use the report to:
+Financial controllers use the report to:

-* Monitor the financial health of the business by reviewing the breakdown of general ledger (G/L) entries based on dimension levels for each transaction
+* Monitor the financial health of the business by reviewing the breakdown of general ledger entries based on dimension levels for each transaction.
-* Help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Use the report data to prepare financial reports for internal and external stakeholders such as board members or regulatory agencies.

 ## Try the report